Brevinbanks/ur5_mediapipe_motion/README.md

 ./ cv_joint_pub.py
 ```
 The robot should move to the joint angles in the script.
-Kill that script with ctrl+c in the terminal.
+After the robot has moved be sure to kill that script with ctrl+c in the terminal before other motion scripts.

 To run the kinematic_control_ur5.py script, we can run the following command:
 ```bash